A stone fruit summer salad with peaches, greens and jicama sits on a white plate

 Related Dazzling Recipe from Chef Shawn: Cartoon-Style Turkey “Leg” Roast

 This technique also works using an iSi canister.
 This tool, which is also sometimes called a whipped cream canister, uses CO2 cartridges to inject carbon dioxide into its chamber.
-Though iSi canisters work well for making whipped cream, Chef Shawn often finds himself innovating with the tool for recipes just like this.
+Though iSi canisters work well for making whipped cream, Chef Shawn often finds himself innovating with the tools for recipes just like this.

 "Lots of people have these cream whippers at home.
 There are a lot of fun things you can do with them," Chef Shawn says.